deepak-afk/blog_app_django/README.md

-# blog and appointment app
+# medical blog and appointment app for clinics/doctors and patients